 Most probably a network issue, don't use a guest network and if going through a firewall check its rules.
 To put aside gateway issue, try to connect to a local broker on the same network.

 # You don't see the messages appearing on your broker but they appears on the serial monitor

-This is due to a too small mqtt packet size, open pubsubclient.h from pubsubclient library and set:
+This is due to a too small MQTT packet size, open User_config.h and set:

 # Your Arduino with w5100 Ethernet shield does not connect to network until you press Reset button

 If you notice that your Arduino with w5100 Ethernet shield does not connect to network until you press its Reset button, but connects fine if you connect the Arduino with a USB cable to a computer/laptop with Arduino IDE running and open Serial Monitor, the problem is most likely the Ethernet shield and/or the power supply you're using.
-According to this video, w5100 clones sometimes struggle to initialise because the reset pin wasn't held low long enough.
+According to this video (opens new window), w5100 clones sometimes struggle to initialise because the reset pin wasn't held low long enough.
 The solution is simple - add a 0.1uF (100nF) capacitor between the pins on the reset switch.
-You can get more details here.
+You can get more details here (opens new window).
 But even with this fix your board might not work well with a specific PSU.
 I would recommend try at least one different one and also try bigger capacitor (some report using 47uF)

 This can be due to corruption of the ESP flash memory, try to erase flash and upload OMG on it again.